Spatially Inhomogeneous Triplet Pairing Order and Josephson Diode Effect Induced by Frustrated Spin Textures: Josephson form factor and free energy

 \section{Josephson form factor and free energy}

-In this section, we provide the Josephson form factor which describes the first order Josephson coupling between two superconducting grains.
+In this appendix, we provide the Josephson form factor which describes the first order Josephson coupling between two superconducting grains.
 At zero voltage bias, the Josephson form factor is given by~\cite{Ambegaokar1963, Geshkenbein1986, Sigrist1991, Frazier2024}

 in which the trace is taken over internal degrees of freedom of the Cooper pair (\textit{e.g.} spin, sublattice, \textit{etc.}), and the summation is over fermionic Matsubara frequencies.
 Here, $\mathcal{F}_n(\mathbf{k}; i\omega_n)$ is the anomalous Green's function of grain $n$, given in Eq.~\eqref{anomalous_GF.freq_space} in the main text.
 Focusing on the spin degrees of freedom, the anomalous Green's function can be expanded into its spin singlet and spin triplet components as